What is it?

-Programmes which have a clear structure and expectation, provide training and support for mentors, and use mentors from a professional background, are associated with more successful outcomes.
-There are risks associated with unsuccessful mentor pairings, which may have a detrimental effect on the mentee, and the negative overall impacts reported by some studies should prompt caution.
+Programmes which have a clear structure and expectations, provide training and support for mentors, and use mentors from a professional background, are associated with more successful outcomes.

 How secure is the evidence?

 Most of the studies come from the USA and focus on secondary school students, with a few studies from the UK and other European countries such as Portugal.
-A recent rigorous study of mentoring for reading in Northern Ireland with eight to nine year olds found small improvements of about two months’ progress in fluency, but not in reading comprehension.
-Further rigorous evaluation in the UK is needed of varying approaches to mentoring across different age groups.
+A recent rigorous study of mentoring for reading with eight-to-nine-year-olds in Northern Ireland found small improvements of about two months’ progress in fluency, but not in reading comprehension.
+Further rigorous evaluation in the UK is needed to assess varying approaches to mentoring across different age groups.

 What are the costs?

-Costs overall are estimated as moderate.
-Compared with other professionally delivered interventions and approaches, mentoring is relatively inexpensive.
-Costs mainly cover mentor training and support, and the organisation and administration of the program.
+Overall, costs are estimated as moderate.
+They mainly cover mentor training and support, and the organisation and administration of the program.
 Community-based programs tend to be more expensive than school-based programs as schools tend to absorb some of the costs, such as space costs or general administration.
-Estimates in the USA are between $1000-$1500 per student per year or about $600-$850 per student per year.
+Estimates in the USA are between $1000–$1500 per student per year or about $700–$1050.

 What should I consider?

-The impact of mentoring varies, but overall, it is likely to have only a small impact on achievement.
+The impact of mentoring varies but, on average, it is likely to have very little impact on achievement.

 Positive effects tend not to be sustained once the mentoring stops, so care must be taken to ensure that benefits are not lost.